November 2018: This chapter has been revised as a result of local review.

 - If the allegation concerns a potential crime there should be liaison with the police to avoid contamination of evidence.

-- It may be necessary for other relevant organisations should be informed of the nature of the allegation and the actions being taken, for example the CQC if the concerns are about a registered provider.
+- It may be necessary for other relevant organisations to be informed of the nature of the allegation and the actions being taken, for example the CQC if the concerns are about a registered provider.

 - Previous contacts and history should be checked for both the adult and the person alleged to have caused harm, including any information about possible risks to workers visiting.